Printing Wastewater

 Treatment of textile printing paste wastewater containing high-viscosity thickeners, pigments, and binders.
 Specialized flocculation breaks emulsions and removes color.

-PAM for Printing Wastewater Treatment
+PAM for Textile Printing Wastewater

 |---|---|---|